stuh84/ccie-rs-notes/eigrp-shortnotes.md

  * Congestion
  * Large topology/complex, lot of prefixes from single node failure

 Default active timer is 3 minutes, can be between 1 and 65535, **timers active-time**.
 If replies not received, router is SIA.
-Adj torn down to unresponsive neighbours.
+Adj torn down to unresponsive neighbors.
 Diff Comp takes responds to be infinite metric.

 SIA-Query and Reply exist to combat above aggressive behaviour
-* If neighbour has no response within half of active, SIA-Query sent
+* If neighbor has no response within half of active, SIA-Query sent
 * SIA-Reply can say "waiting on replies" or "Done, this is metric"
 * Reply send immediately
 * Resets active timer